-of demand may be upward or downward biased because individuals may under or over estimate cost of living in certain places.
-Such problems arise not only with prices, but also with all other dimensions of neighborhood quality.
+We show that such individual imperfect information leads to a new type of bias in the estimation of preferences for neighborhood amenities.
+For example, the price elasticity of demand could be biased in different directions depending on whether individuals choosing high rent neighborhoods over- or under-estimate cost of living.
+Such problems may arise with all other dimensions of neighborhood quality, not just prices.
 In practice, we demonstrate that when individuals sort into neighborhoods under imperfect information about amenities, this can potentially make all amenities endogenous.

-In this context, standard methods to account for unobserved neighborhood quality using neighborhood fixed effects or market share inversions (Berry, 1994; Berry, Levinsohn, and Pakes, 1995) can still lead to biased estimates.
+In this context, standard methods to account for unobserved neighborhood quality using fixed effects or market share inversions can still lead to biased estimates.
 Our solution makes use of a latent quality index strategy that can account for both average unobserved neighborhood quality and individual imperfect information about amenities.
-We show in section 2 that the validity of our strategy relies on the assumption that such an index exhausts all the information about how unobserved heterogeneity influences choices.
-Moreover, we connect this to standard relevance and excludability conditions that motivate a set of empirical assessments we use to characterize the key sources of identifying variation underpinning our structural estimation.
-This latent index strategy is also flexible and can be easily generalized to other settings.
+We show in section 2 that the validity of our strategy relies on the assumption that such an index exhausts all the information about how unobserved heterogeneity influences choices, such as in Dahl (2002).
+Moreover, we connect the validity assumption to standard relevance and excludability conditions that motivate a set of empirical assessments we use to characterize the key sources of identifying variation underpinning our structural estimation.